Best Tires for Toyota Tacoma: Drive Through Any Terrain

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-The Toyota Tacoma is advertised to be able to handle all off-roading activities.
-While the engine and exterior are built to withstand the wear and tear from these activities, tires are meant to be replaced.
+The Toyota Tacoma is built to handle tough off-roading conditions.
+While the engine and exterior are built to withstand the wear and tear from these activities, tires need to replaced every so often.
 Here is our buying guide for the best Toyota Tacoma tires on the market.

 Large and aggressive tires from BFGoodrich feature a hauling capacity of 3,415 pounds.